CRISPRlab/CRISPRclassify/README.md

 =================================================================================================================
 <!--<img src="https://github.com/CRISPRlab/CRISPRclassify/blob/master/img/logo.png" width="400"> -->

 CRISPRclassify identifies loci from assembled genomic and metagenomic files (.fasta), and uses a *cas*-independent classification approach to predict the subtype of each locus.
+CRISPRclassify can be used via web-interface, or executed directly from the command line.

 <!-- For more information, please see paper: [CRISPR Visualizer: rapid identification and visualization of CRISPR loci via an automated high-throughput processing pipeline](https://doi.org/10.1080/15476286.2018.1493332). -->